redblaze/node-mysql/README.md

     },
     "key": {
         "type": "String",
-        "description": "The key that belongs to the current table and links to another table."
+        "description": "The key that belongs to the other table and links to the current table."
     },
     "table": {
         "type": "Table"